 Immediately loosen pecans from baking sheets by shaking or using a spatula.
 Allow to completely cool before storing.

 Store pecans in an airtight container at room temperature for up to 1 week, or in the fridge for 2-3 weeks.

-Once the nuts have completely cooled, arrange in a single layer on a baking sheet, then place it in the freezer for a few hours or even overnight.
-When completely frozen, transfer the nuts to ziploc freezer bags.
+Once the nuts have completely cooled, arrange them in a single layer on a baking sheet, then place it in the freezer for a few hours or even overnight.
+When completely frozen, transfer the nuts to ziplock freezer bags.
 Freeze flat for up to two months.
 Thaw in the refrigerator when ready to use.

 Uses for Candied Pecans